urol-e5/deep-dive/README.md

 # How to work in this repo
 ### (_file structure_)

-Top level directories are associated with each sub-effort For instance.
+Top level directories are associated with each sub-effort categorized by species.

+For instance:

 ```
 A-Pver